hantsy/jakartaee10-sandbox/docs/faces/faces.md

 # New Features and Improvements

-Next let's explore the changes in Faces 4.0.
+Next let's explore the amazing new features introduced in Faces 4.0.

 ## Extensionless Mapping